Coded Load Balancing in Cache Networks: System Model

-Now, for each strategy\footnote{From here on, we use the terms ``strategy'' and ``delivery strategy'' alternatively.}, we define the following metrics. \begin{definition}[Communication Cost and Maximum Load] ~ \begin{itemize} \item The \emph{communication cost} (per request) of a strategy is defined as follows
+Now, for each strategy\footnote{We use the terms ``strategy'' and ``delivery strategy'' alternatively.}, we define the following metrics. \begin{definition}[Communication Cost and Maximum Load] ~ \begin{itemize} \item The (normalized) \emph{communication cost} (per request) of a strategy is defined as follows